apanasara/PBi_Theme_Tool/README.md

 ## ✨ Key Importance & Features

 ### 1️⃣ **Visual-Level Appearance Control**
-- 🖌️ Easily customize **chart visuals**: Set default marker size for line charts 📈, border radius for column charts 📊, etc.
+- 🖌️ Easily customize **chart visuals**: for example, Set default marker size for line charts 📈, border radius for column charts 📊, etc.
 - 🎯 Achieve precise brand and analytic consistency for every chart.

 ### 2️⃣ **Consistent UI for Client Reports**
 - 📋 Generate **multiple reports** with the same UI for any client in seconds.
-- 🚦 No more repetitive manual formatting for each dashboard.
+- 🚦 No more repetitive manual formatting for each visual/dashboard.

 ### 3️⃣ **Effortless Self-Service Dashboards**
 - 🏗️ Clients can **build tables and visuals**—themes apply automatically.